 Understanding the Outlook for Your Mesothelioma Diagnosis

-Unfortunately, the prognosis for those diagnosed with mesothelioma is a poor one.
-Mesothelioma is an aggressive and incurable form of cancer that, while it can be treated, cannot be eradicated.
-As a result, those diagnosed with mesothelioma have an average life expectancy of about 14 to 22 months.
+How long do you live with mesothelioma?
+Unfortunately, mesothelioma is an aggressive and incurable form of cancer that, while it can be treated, cannot be eradicated.
+As a result, after diagnosis, life expectancy with mesothelioma is 14 to 22 months.
 The median life expectancy of mesothelioma patients is 15 months, but the specifics of any given situation will play a large role in how long and how comfortably a patient can live with mesothelioma.
 While some advanced cases will result in a life expectancy of just a few months, other patients continue living for years with mesothelioma.

 Your or your loved one’s doctor will be able to provide a prognosis specifically tailored to the circumstances at hand.
 The prognosis will also play a key role in the type of treatment your or your loved one’s doctor recommends.